feral-dot-io/leptos-chartistry/README.md

   </a>
 </p>

-An extensible charting library for [Leptos](https://github.com/leptos-rs/leptos).
+Leptos Chartistry is an extensible charting library for [Leptos](https://github.com/leptos-rs/leptos).
+It provides a simple and easy to use `<Chart>` component.

 - [Interactive demo](#todo)
 - [Usage examples](#todo)